webexpert0987/FinTrack/README.md

 <div align="center">
     <img src="assets/images/zer0.png" height="128">
-    <h1 align="center">zer0 - Minimal Expense Manager</h1>
+    <h1 align="center">FinTrack - Minimal Expense Manager</h1>
 </div>

-Zero is a lightweight, open-source Android application designed to empower users to effortlessly manage their expenses while prioritizing privacy.
-With a minimalistic user interface, dark and light themes, and a commitment to keeping user data entirely on their devices, Zero ensures a seamless and secure expense tracking experience.
+FinTrack is a modern, open-source Android app built to simplify expense tracking while keeping user privacy at its core.
+Designed with a sleek and intuitive interface, it offers both light and dark themes to suit your preferences.
+With all data stored securely on your device, FinTrack ensures that your financial information stays under your control.
+Track your spending effortlessly, enjoy a clutter-free experience, and take charge of your finances with confidence.

 ## Screen Shots